 \item \textbf{Compute, Memory, and Network Modeling:} \sys accurately models computation, memory, and communication at tensor granularity by analyzing tensor dimensions, lifetimes, and synchronization behavior.
 This fine-grained modeling enables deeper insights into bottlenecks and resource utilization.

-\item \textbf{Validation with Real-World Traces:} \sys generates execution graphs that model computation, communication, and memory behavior, and we validate their fidelity using real traces collected from a single GPU to a production-scale 128-GPU H100/H200 HGX clusters executing large-scale LLM training workloads
+\item \textbf{Validation with Real-World Traces:} \sys generates execution graphs that model computation, communication, and memory behavior, and we validate their fidelity using real ETs collected from a single GPU to production-scale 128-GPU H100/H200 HGX clusters executing large-scale LLM training workloads.

-\item \textbf{Scalable and Open-Source Framework:} \sys can synthesize training traces for models running on 32K GPUs less than 30 minutes without compromising accuracy.
+\item \textbf{Scalable and Open Framework:} \sys can synthesize training traces for models on 32K GPUs in less than 30 minutes without compromising accuracy.
 This enables fast and scalable system analysis.
-The framework will be publicly released to support the research community.
+The framework is publicly released to support the research community.

 \end{itemize}